mvolkmann/blog/src/swift/Localization.md

 TODO: How can we translate the strings "sun" and "tomorrow"?

-## Plurals (old way)
+## Stringsdict Files

+Stringsdict files provide a way to define pluralization rules for translations.
-This approach for supporting plurals was used before iOS 17.
+These were used before iOS 17.
 For iOS 17 and beyond, using String Catalogs is preferred.

 SwiftUI can automate displaying phrases that describe a number of things